 Of course, these are just my opinions of some celebrity name choices.
 Some people still see our daughter’s name, Sydney as a bit “out there” and unusual, so I understand it’s a very personal decision.

-A leading UK bingo company has released an ebook of the UK’s top baby names.
-I wasn’t surprised to see Oliver and Amelia topping the charts.
+When I saw this year’s list of the UK’s top baby names… I wasn’t surprised to see Oliver and Amelia topping the charts.
 (Friends of mine who had a baby girl this year have named their daughter Amelia, and another friend named her son Oliver).
 I suspect that Charlotte will be up there next year, thanks to the Duke and Dutchess of Cambridge’s name choice for the newest Princess.

 Our son has the more traditional name of our children – Sam.
 While I love his name, it does get a little frustrating when 5 kids turn round in the park when I shout his name.
 With that in mind, I can understand why lots of people do opt for more unusual names – us included.

-What are your thoughts?
+What are your thoughts on Celebrity baby names vs traditional names?
 Does one particular celebrity name make you cringe more than others?
 Are you team traditional or team unusual when it comes to baby names?